 How many Massachusetts inmates are incarcerated in other jurisdictions' facilities?

-On July 1, 2012 there were 79 DOC inmates housed in other state or federal correctional facilities; 185 DOC inmates were housed in county correctional facilities.
+On January 1, 2015 there were 87 DOC inmates housed in other state or federal correctional facilities; 279 DOC inmates were housed in county correctional facilities.

 What is the DOC overcrowding rate?

 The total custody overcrowding rate for DOC facilities as of December 29, 2014 was 130%.
 The overcrowding rate for medium security facilities was 139%.
 Overcrowding rate is based on a snapshot at the end of 2014.

 How many people are released from the DOC in a year?

 During the year 2014, there were 3,299 criminally sentenced inmates released from both DOC facilities, as well as facilities in other jurisdictions.
 Of these releases, 2,535 (77%) were released to the street: 693 via parole, 1,770 through expiration of sentence and 72 court release/drug lab.
 Of the 3,299 inmates released, 887 were female and 2,412 were male.

 The estimated time served for state criminally sentenced males, including all inmates released to the street from a sentence at the DOC due to expiration of sentence, parole, court release, or payment of fines in 2013, was about 3.6 years.
 For females, the average time served for state criminally sentenced releases to the street was about 2.8 years; and 115 days (about 3.8 months) for county criminally sentenced releases to the street.
 Inmates with life sentences were not included in the above noted numbers due to significantly longer stays and differences in sentence structure.

 Time served is calculated by adding together an inmate’s jail credits and their length of stay.
 To clarify, each is defined as: